sbhrwl/deep_learning/README.md

 * To improve the training, we seek to reduce the **Internal Covariate Shift**.
 * By fixing the **distribution of the hidden layer inputs** as the training progresses, we expect to improve the training speed.
 * When values are Normalised, GD converges faster and hence results in faster training
-* Batch Normalisation introduces 4 parameters out of which only 2 are learnable parameters *(2 Extra trainiable parameters)
+* Batch Normalisation introduces 4 parameters out of which only 2 are learnable parameters *(2 Extra trainable parameters)
 * When uisng Batch Normalisation **before Activation**, then there is **no need to use bias** as becasue BN layer itself contains Beta term which is equivalent to Bias.
 * When uisng Batch Normalisation **after Activation**, then you need to use bias as activation function generally prefer input containing weights and biases.
 * Batch Normalisation is useful when we have deep neural networks (CNN)